 Wasted Tax Dollars

-One of the biggest concerns that I have as a citizen is wasted tax dollars.
-Having spent thirty years in management and customer service, I am very bottom line oriented.
+As a citizen and a taxpayer, one of my biggest concerns is the usage of our tax dollars.
+Having spent thirty years in management and customer service, I am very bottom-line oriented.
 In this case, our customers are the taxpayers of Anne Arundel County and the bottom line is that these are YOUR tax dollars.
-We need to get the most out of each and every tax dollar, single, every day.
+To that end, we need to get the most out of every tax dollar, single, every day.
 These ideas are still subject to my platform committee.
-If you do not know what my platform committee entails, I recommend that you read the “About” for more details.
+If you do not know what my platform committee entails, I recommend you read the “About” for more details.

 How does a company get a salesperson to sell more?
 How does a company get a manager to pay attention to the bottom line?
 With incentives and bonuses!
-Therefore, I believe that we could do the same type of thing in county government.
-Those in leadership positions and those with direct budgeting accountability, could do a better job making sure that your tax dollars are not spent needlessly.
+Therefore, I believe we could do the same type of thing in county government.
+Those in leadership positions and those with direct budgeting responsibility could do a better job making sure that they do not needlessly spend your tax dollars.
 We need to develop an incentive program for them.
 However, I do not want an incentive program that would benefit the individual.
 Rather, a program that would benefit their department.
-An example of such a program would be as follows:
+An example of such a program would be:

-- 33 cents of every dollar saved would be allocated to new programs.
+- We would allocate 33 cents of every dollar saved to new programs.
 Yes, there are new things that I would like to do.
-Such as adding programs to help at risk youths pay for youth sports
+Such as adding programs to help at-risk youths pay for youth sports.

 - 34 cents of every dollar saved would be returned to you, the taxpayers of Anne Arundel County